jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1.md

 ### The Dread of Death Arises from Our Sympathy with the Dead

-13 We even sympathize with the dead.
+{{< s v="13" >}} We even sympathize with the dead.
 The real importance in the dead's situation is that awful futurity which awaits them.
 But we overlook this.

 We instead are affected by those circumstances which strike our senses, even if these circumstances have no influence on the dead's happiness.
 We think that it is miserable to be=
 - deprived of sunlight